 Nearly $1.4 billion to tourism and State Parks since 1986.

 West Virginia’s scenic natural beauty, and wide-range of outdoor activities, attracts visitors from around the world.
 Lottery revenue appropriated from gaming sources is used to help the Division of Tourism, the Division of Natural Resources and the State Park Improvement Fund.
-To date, more than $1.1 billion in lottery proceeds have been invested in tourism-related areas.
+To date, nearly $1.4 billion in lottery proceeds have been invested in tourism-related areas.